dfranco/ftec-bacula/README.md

-# Bacula 13.0.3 Container
+# Running Bacula using Docker

+## About

+This repo is based from [gpmidi/ftec-bacula](https://github.com/gpmidi/ftec-bacula) repository (great work).

+## What

-Deploy the bacula community edition on Docker Containers.
+Deploy Bacula community edition using Docker and docker-compose.

 ## Images